TruFoox/HoneyWasp/README.md

   <h3>HoneyWasp</h3>

   <p>
-    A bot to automatically post to various social media services - THIS README IS CURRENTLY USELESS.
+    A bot to automatically post to various social media services - THIS README IS CURRENTLY UNFINISHED.
 WILL BE IMPROVED SOON
     <br/><br/>
     <a href="https://github.com/TruFoox/HoneyWasp/issues/new">Report Bug</a> ·
     <a href="https://github.com/TruFoox/HoneyWasp/issues/new">Request Feature</a>